lincolncpp/grape2d/README.md

 ## Demos
 - [`texture`](https://github.com/lincolncpp/grape2d/tree/master/demos/texture) — Shows a simple texture on the screen
-- [`audio`](https://github.com/lincolncpp/grape2d/tree/master/demos/audio) — Plays music and sound with 2D ambient effect
+- [`audio`](https://github.com/lincolncpp/grape2d/tree/master/demos/audio) — Plays music and sound with a 2D ambient effect

 ### Running

-To run any example code, first use the make command in the respective folder to build it
+To run any example code, first use the make command in the respective folder in order to build it
 ```
 make
 ```